nnnnicholas/juicebox-metadata-updater/readme.md

 # Juicebox Metadata Updater

 This cron process refreshes Juicebox Project NFT and Juicebox Cards metadata on Opensea.
-The metadata is updating as time elapses and transactions are made, and this utility helps keep Opensea's offchain cache, which many people rely upon, up to date.
+The metadata is updating as time elapses and transactions are made, and this utility helps keep Opensea's offchain cache, which many website and apps rely upon, up to date.

 ## Setup